-We asked retailers from across the country how they recruit young archers to their shop.
+The future is in the hands of the next generation, and archery retailers know just how important it is to recruit customers at an early age.
+We asked retailers from across the country how they recruit youth archers to their shop.
 Here’s what they had to say.

 Full Draw Archery / Omaha, Nebraska

 We see the most results from our small-group “Intro to Archery” classes.
-Each class is one hour and costs only $25.
+Each class is 1 hour.

-We run our JOAD program on a three-week rotation.
+We run our JOAD program on a 3-week rotation.
 We shoot “tournament style” every third week, so they learn about scorecards, how to score arrows and how to be comfortable shooting a tournament.
 We believe that encourages them to participate in the archery clubs that are actually running tournaments.
-The two weeks between our tournament-style JOAD shoots are purely instructional.
+The 2 weeks between our tournament-style JOAD shoots are purely instructional.

-Rather than run the JOAD program on a six-, eight- or 10-week basis, ours is ongoing.
+Rather than run the JOAD program on a 6-, 8- or 10-week basis, ours is ongoing.
 That helps people plug in when it works for their schedule.
 Youth already have so many week-after-week activities and we don’t want to compete with them.
 Our ongoing program offers flexibility.
-The only downside to it is that we don’t know if five or 25 people will show up.
+The only downside to it is that we don’t know if 5 or 25 people will show up.

 When youth express interest in bowhunting, we try to give them one-on-one attention.
 Nebraska offers a very active youth-mentored bowhunting program.
 It’s a lot more involved than other mentored hunts.
 Kids get to go hunting with a mentor a minimum of five times, but most go more than that.